btcstealth/Bankdata-BE/README.md

 - Maven

 ## How to run
-- Run with command in cmd: ./mvnw compile quarkus:dev
+- Run with command in cmd: ./mvnw compile quarkus:dev from project root.
-- Navigate to: localhost:8080/swagger-ui for an easy overview of the endpoints
+- Navigate to: localhost:8080/swagger-ui for an easy overview of the endpoints or access for instance Postman via url: localhost:8080/{full endpointUrl}.
 - Pick an endpoint and click 'Try it out', relevant input data that runs should already be suggested as an example.
-- Click 'Execute' and the response body will be shown along with http code below
+- Click 'Execute' and the response body will be shown along with http code below.

 ## Endpoints and functionality
 ### Account endpoints: